Waveform degeneracy of binary systems and Lagrange three-body systems: Introduction

 There are also three-body systems that can be described analytically, like the Lagrange three-body system, where three bodies of finite masses move in elliptic orbits around their center of mass (COM) so that they always constitute an equilateral triangle \cite{essen_2000, torigoe_2009, musielak_2014}.
 Certain combinations of masses make the system stable under small perturbations in Newtonian gravity \cite{mansilla_2006, roberts_2002, sicardy_2010}.
-An example of a Lagrange triple is the system formed by the Sun, Jupiter, and the Trojan asteroids \cite{creighton_2011}.
-One mechanism explaining the formation of such a system, and possibly other astrophysical systems in a Lagrange three-body system, is through the capture of a third body around the $L_4$ or $L_5$ Lagrange points of a binary \cite{schnittman_2010, seto_2010}.
+An example of a Lagrange triple is the system formed by the Sun, Jupiter, and the Trojan asteroids \cite{gurfill_2016}.
+One mechanism explaining the formation of astrophysical systems in a Lagrange triangular configuration is the capture of a third body at the stable $L_4$ or $L_5$ Lagrange points of a binary; this can be assisted by resonant trapping.
+While a binary is still separated by large distances, gas or dust can also accumulate at the stable Lagrange points, potentially forming a star at these regions \cite{morbidelli_2005, schnittman_2010, seto_2010}.
+Numerical simulations also suggest that triple systems with periodic orbits can form through interactions among two binary systems or between a triple system and a fourth body \cite{zwart_2026}.

 Torigoe et al. \cite{torigoe_2009} observed that the mass quadrupole GWs and frequency sweep of binaries and Lagrange triples have the same form, thereby making it difficult to distinguish the two systems using only the mass quadrupole waveforms.
 In a following paper, Asada \cite{asada_2009} studied how one can determine the parameters of the Lagrange triple assuming that the waveform comes from a Lagrange triple.
 In their work, they also established that the presence of certain observable time lags between the mass quadrupole waveform and the combined waveform of the mass octupole and current quadrupole should be an indication that the source is indeed a Lagrange three-body system.
 Otherwise, the gravitational waveform may be produced by other systems.